Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \paragraph{Construction of confidence regions for the principal subspace. }

 With the above distributional theory in place, we are well-equipped to construct fine-grained confidence regions for $\bm{U}^{\star}$, provided that the covariance matrix $\bm{\Sigma}_{U,l}^{\star}$ can be estimated in a faithful manner.
-In Algorithm \ref{alg:PCA-HeteroPCA-CR}, we propose a procedure that allows us to estimate $\bm{\Sigma}_{U,l}^{\star}$ and, in turn, provide confidence regions.
+In Algorithm \ref{alg:PCA-HeteroPCA-CR}, we propose a procedure to estimate $\bm{\Sigma}_{U,l}^{\star}$, which in turn allows us to build confidence regions.
 As before, our estimator for $\bm{\Sigma}_{U,l}^{\star}$ can be viewed as a sort of ``plug-in'' method in accordance with the expression (\ref{eq:pca-heteropca-true-covariance}).

-The following theorem confirms the validity of the proposed inference procedure when $\kappa,\mu,r\asymp1$.
-The more general case will be studied in Theorem~\ref{thm:pca-cr-complete} in Section~\ref{sec:A-list-of-general-thms}.
+The following theorem confirms the validity of the proposed inference procedure when $\kappa,\mu,r,\kappa_{\omega}\asymp1$.
+The more general case will be studied in Theorem~\ref{thm:pca-cr-complete} in Appendix~\ref{sec:A-list-of-general-thms}.